badj/NZGovDebtTrends2002-2025/README.md

    ```

 - This generated the bulk of the test, allowing me to tweak it further to my preferences.
-- After wrapping up the interactions, the agent summarises its findings to continue updating and fixing the tests as per your preferences.
+- After wrapping up the interactions, the agent summarises its findings and can continue to update and fix the tests if required.

 5. Test Generation & Execution:

 > The agent generates a full Playwright test file based on the interactions, and it fixes errors automatically before running each iteration of the tests.

 - Once generated, it opens a terminal and runs the tests.
 When it passes, you can / should inspect the steps taken to confirm accuracy and check for false positives.
-- It’s a full cycle where it: MCP explores → MCP generates the tests → MCP executes the tests → MCP reviews the results of the test run.
+- It’s a full cycle where Playwright MCP: explores → generates the tests → executes the tests → reviews the results of the test run.
-- **For best results:** Iterate and refine the prompts to increase the test count and prompt the agent to explore additional areas as well.
+- **For best results:** Iterate and refine the prompts to increase the test coverage and prompt the agent to explore additional areas as well.

 **Notes and observations during MCP usage with an agent to complete all tests to run green:**